bonny/WordPress-Simple-History/readme.txt

 ## Changelog

-= 2.x (nnn 2016) =
+= 2.x (May 2016) =

+- Added: When a user is created or edited the log now shows what fields have changed and from what old value to what new value.
+A much requested feature!
 - Fixed: If you edited your own profile the log would say that you edited "their profile".
 Now it says that you edited "your profile" instead.
 - Changed: Post diffs could get very tall.
 Now they are max approx 8 rows by default, but if you hover the diff (or give it focus with your keyboard) you get a scrollbar and can scroll the contents.
 Fixes https://wordpress.org/support/topic/dashboard-max-length-of-content and https://wordpress.org/support/topic/feature-request-make-content-diff-report-expandable-and-closed-by-default.
-- Fixed: Myabe fix a notice varning if a transient was missing a name or value.
+- Fixed: Maybe fix a notice varning if a transient was missing a name or value.

 = 2.6 (May 2016) =